 Before you enter

 Before sending in your work, please read this information carefully.
 If you have any further questions after this, visit the FAQ or send an email to [email protected].
-The 2024 edition of the European Press Prize is open for entries from October 1 until December 15, 2023.
+The 2026 edition of the European Press Prize is open for entries until 14 December 2025, 23:59 CET.

 A PDF version of the terms and conditions of the European Press Prize can be downloaded here.